shakanver/MMAN4020_TNSW_Robot/README.md

 `roslaunch ur5_gripper_moveit_config demo_gazebo.launch`

+To launch the node that will command the robot to perform the pick and places function, run the following command:

+`rosrun ur5_candybar_pick_and_place pick_and_place_cone`

 ### Launching different worlds

 If you want to spawn the robot in a different world you'll need to go into **ur5_gripper_moveit_config/launch/gazebo.launch**, locate the line